ravinkaur1997/ravinkaur1997/README.md

 Hello there!
 I'm Ravin Kaur, and I'm excited to have you visit my GitHub profile.
 Here, you'll find a collection of my projects, ideas, and contributions to the world of software development.
 Feel free to explore and discover the different repositories I've worked on.
 Let me give you a quick overview of what you can expect:

 About Me
 I'm a passionate developer who loves crafting elegant solutions to complex problems.
-I enjoy working with JAva, Spring, React, Python etc and I'm always eager to learn and experiment with new tools.
+I enjoy working with Java, Spring, React, Python etc and I'm always eager to learn and experiment with new tools.

 <!-- + , Projects
 Throughout my GitHub journey, I've worked on various projects that span different domains and technologies.
 Here are some highlights: